xul76/A.L.I.E.N./README.md

 # A.L.I.E.N
 ###### A Little Interface (for) Easy Networking

-The A.L.I.E.N.
-Client and Server classes can be used to build internet-based programs in QT/C++.
+The A.L.I.E.N Client and Server classes can be used to build internet-based programs in QT/C++.

 A.L.I.E.N uses the [Botan](https://botan.randombit.net/) cryptographic library.
-See my gists [here](https://gist.github.com/xul76) on how to compile and use Botan in your QT project.
+See my gists [here](https://gist.github.com/xul76) on how to compile- and use Botan in your QT project.

 * Programming Language
   * C++